livvyhancock/Biofilms-Mphys/README.md

 # biofilms
-BULK OF CODE STILL ON GOOGLE COLAB
+BULK OF CODE STILL ON GOOGLE COLAB.//
 The code was developed to fit equivalent circuit models to data, outputting the parameter values of elements in the equivalent circuit that optimised the fit.
 The code is designed